Rupee-Foundation/Rupee-Evolution/README.md

 Issues with no commits will be given a similar warning, and closed after 15 days from their last activity.
 Issues closed in this manner will be labeled 'stale'.

+Should new features or additional updates be needed for Rupee Evolution, they will be transferred over in the best interest of current/future holders and in the best interest of supported charities.
+Rupee Evolution blockchain is intended to be 90% complete after initial launch, 95% after year 1, 99% after year 2 and 99.9% after year 3.